Planning your garage organization is a lot easier if you plan ahead and do it with these 5 steps!

-Garages end up being the storage place for so many items that eventually the car worth thousands and thousands of dollars is cold and dirty in the driveway, while junk and more unused items take up our garage space.
-Planning your garage re-organization is a lot easier if you do it in these 5 steps.
+Garages end up being the storage place for so many items.
+Due to this, the car worth thousands of dollars is cold and dirty in the driveway, while junk and more unused items take up our garage space.

-First thing is to make a date and put it on your calendar for the main work day.
-You will do some steps ahead of the main work day so that your main day is very productive.
+First of all, you’ll want to make a date on your calendar for the main work day.
+You will do some steps ahead of the main work day so that your actual work day is very productive.
 Think of what the goal is for the garage.
 Would you like to be able to park one car or two cars in there?
 Parking in the garage has great benefits.
 The car stays cleaner a lot longer, it’s warmer and not frosted up during the winter, cooler in the summer and you’ll never have to take the groceries through the rain.

 Now, the fun part.
 Figure out what your reward will be for a job well done and let’s get started!

-Step 1 – It’s time to figure out the garage zones.
+It’s time to figure out the garage zones.
 Take a pad and paper with you to the garage.
 Walk around and write down the main groups of items that your garage currently holds.
 Examples would be: bikes, recreational, car supplies, gardening, yard, holiday decorations, long handled tools, paints, recycle bin/trash cans, and tools.
 Garage organization depends on storing like items together.

 One main thing that garages usually need is more shelving units.
 You want to utilize the vertical space in the garage.
 If you think you’ll need one or two, purchase them before the main garage work day.